its-c10/nvim-config/README.md

 - [x] Make telescope file browser show hidden files.
     - [x] Make \<leader\>pv use telescope file browser.
 This makes netwr irrelevant.
 - [x] Add a bind that lets you put semicolon at end of line while also keeping current cursor position.
+- [ ] Setup formatting configurations for Java.
+- [ ] Fix tabbing for specific LSP's.
+Example: txt files have a tabstop of 8???
+- [ ] Fix mini.surround bindings.